gabor-kovacs/the-kanji-map/README.md

 </p>

   <p>
-    Stroke animations are provided by{' '}
+    Stroke animations are provided by
     <a target="_blank" href="https://github.com/parsimonhi/animCJK" rel="noreferrer">
       animCJK
     </a>